 When you have a tattoo that you regret, it’s natural that you want it removed quickly and effectively.
 But sometimes the results aren’t as impressive as you were hoping for.
-Here are ten reasons why your laser tattoo removal might not be working as well as you expected.
+Here are the top ten reasons why your laser tattoo removal might not be working as well as you expected.

 1. Type of laser used